7 Kinds of Meditation and Their Benefits

 For this kind of meditation, you need to be sitting up straight, your chin should be pointing downward, and your hands should be placed on your stomach.

-Zazen meditation teaches you to see the thoughts that pass through your mind.
+Zazen teaches you to see the thoughts that pass through your mind.
 You observe them one after another to set them free afterward.

 4. Metta meditation

-Metta meditation, also called loving-kindness, is based in Tibetan Buddhism.
+Metta, also called loving-kindness, is based in Tibetan Buddhism.
 It’s a caring and compassionate way to meditate.

-Thanks to this meditation, you learn to empathize more with others.
+It helps you learn to empathize more with others.
 You face life with increased positivity.
 Plus, you learn to accept both yourself and others.

 People with low self-esteem, perfectionists, or self-critical people can benefit a lot from this kind of meditation.